-- o the opportunity created for a wide exposure to curricular and co curricular areas - o the opportunity and adequate time available to the learners to explore different areas of curriculum to identify his/her specific areas of interest in curricular and co-curricular areas. - o to contribute to and be a part of decision making process which affects the teaching learning process in school and the general management related to it. - o in silence of learners which indicate reconciliation and not withdrawal. - o in the display of attitude of acceptance thereby suggesting acceptance of others and so of their freedom.
+- the opportunity created for a wide exposure to curricular and co curricular areas - the opportunity and adequate time given to the learners to explore different areas - of curriculum to identify his/her specific areas of interest in curricular and co curricular areas. - in silences of learners which indicate reconciliation and not withdrawal. - in the display of attitude of acceptance thereby suggesting acceptance of others and so of their freedom.